molikto/mlang/HACKING.md

 having mutable metas and mutable context means our values is mutable.

-this means: unification and type checking is side-effecting. this means one need to be careful when writing these code. call order maters. you should `finishReify` at the last thing you do in this context.
+this means: unification and type checking is side-effecting. this means one need to be careful when writing these code. call order maters. you should `finish` at the last thing you do in this context.

 also this means whnf is not stable in some cases. this seems to be transparent to outside of `Value.scala`